mzvirikuzhe/Miracle-Zvirikikuzhe-COS802-Project/README.md

 Baseline Comparison: How do baseline multilingual models (LaBSE, MPNet) compare to the fine-tuned XLM-RoBERTa model for Hausa, Kinyarwanda, and Amharic?
 Methodology Summary:
 The experiments are structured around the following components:
-Baseline Models: We use LaBSE and the Multilingual MPNet (paraphrase-multilingual-mpnet-base-v2).
+Baseline Models: We use LaBSE and the Multilingual MPNet (paraphrase multilingual-mpnet-base-v2).
 These models are used for zero-shot evaluation.
 Transfer Learning Model: We fine-tune the XLM-RoBERTa model (xlm-roberta-base) on the combined SemRel training data.
 Data Source: All models are evaluated on the SemRel/SemRel2024 dataset from Hugging Face.
 Evaluation Metrics: The primary performance indicator is the Spearman Correlation ($\rho$), supported by the Mean Absolute Error (MAE) and Pearson Correlation.